Skip to main content

 Photo https://unsplash.com/@rachelforrez

-The Sprint Review is not just a "Demo" or a presentation, it is a collaboration of the Scrum Team with the stakeholders from the business.
-It is an event with a lot of interaction between stakeholders and Scrum Team in which the latter demonstrates what they have been working on during the past Sprint.
-The involvement of the stakeholders is highly appreciated by the Product Owner and the Development Team, as it helps them make decisions regarding work for upcoming Sprints and provides them with additional information about the business regarding context, backgrounds, problems, method, needs, etc.
+The Sprint Review is not merely a "Demo" or a presentation.
+It is a collaborative event where the Scrum Team interacts with business stakeholders.
+During this event, the Scrum Team demonstrates what they have been working on during the past Sprint.
+Stakeholder involvement is highly valued by both the Product Owner and the Development Team, as it helps them make informed decisions about future work and provides valuable business insights, including context, background, challenges, methods, and needs.

-So, the next time that you are invited to join a Sprint Review, don't ignore it.
-Go and help the Scrum Team helping you.
+So, the next time you are invited to a Sprint Review, don't ignore it.
+Attend and help the Scrum Team help you.

 www.michelvandermeulen.com